 Chili con carne

-My favourite chili is adapted from a recipe by Wahaca queen, Thomasina Miers - with the essential addition of beer and chocolate!
+My favourite chili is adapted from a recipe by Wahaca queen, Thomasina Miers - with the addition of beer, chocolate, soy and marmite (go with me on this)!
 It takes time, but is almost entirely spent doing its thing in a low oven, and like all stews tastes even better the next day.

 Prep time: 15 mins